 Absolute Maximum Ratings

 The absolute maximum ratings are really important as they give you an idea on when your device will be bricked/fried!
-The manufacturers go to great extent in describing the behaviour of the chip at various operational parameters such as voltage, current, temperature and pressure.
-Most of the time you don’t have to read everything that is listed.
+The manufacturers go to great extents in describing the behavior of the chip at various operational parameters such as voltage, current, temperature and pressure.
+Most of the time, you don’t have to read everything that is listed.
 Look for a table like the one below.

-Asides helping you to write your own libraries for the protocols, it also helps in better understanding the interface and hence help debug if something was to go wrong.
+Besides helping you to write your own libraries for the protocols, it also helps you in understanding the interface better and hence help debug, if something was to go wrong.
 There you go!
 Yet another aspect to look out for.

 List of associated Registers and their POR values

-The one thing I find really helpful in PIC micro’s datasheet is the list of associated register.
-If you are using a peripheral for the fist time you will most probably read through the entire documentation.
+The one thing I find really helpful in PIC microcontroller’s datasheet is, the list of associated registers.
+If you are using a peripheral for the fist time you will, most probably, read through the entire documentation.
 But if you are just looking for the names of the registers that are to be modified for the working for the peripheral or checking if you have done everything that is needed for the interface the list of associated registers come in handy.
 These days I almost always scroll down to this table for all the peripherals.

 The symbols used in the block diagram are simple and understandable.
 Here is a table to explain the symbols in the block diagram.

 **Port Pin: **In most of the block diagrams you will come across a box with a cross in it.
 This is symbol is used to indicate that a hardware pin is being used as an input/output for the subsequent blocks.
 In this case it is the external clock input pin.